Calendar Icon White

 3. AI-enabled data classification lets teams define risk using simple prompts, not brittle rules.

-4. Classification must be continuous — data risk changes as access and usage change.
+4. Classification must be continuous; data risk changes as access and usage change.

 5. Without AI data classification, DSPM, DLP, and AI governance don’t work at scale.

-What Is AI Data Classification (and why old approaches break immediately)
+What Is AI Data Classification

-AI data classification is the process of automatically identifying, categorizing, and risk-ranking data using machine learning and large language models — based on content, context, and behavior.
+AI data classification is the process of automatically identifying, categorizing, and risk-ranking data using machine learning and large language models; based on content, context, and behavior.

 Legacy classification relied on: